-There is a real mix of residential and commercial life happening in this area with shopping, restaurants, local watering holes, historic homes, and more – ALL of the things are happening here!
+A real mix of residential and commercial life is happening in this area with shopping, restaurants, local watering holes, historic homes, and more – ALL of the things are happening here!
 The only downfall to this constant flow of action is parking.

-Luckily, most everything you will need is a walk or bike-ride away so you can park your car and hit the streets.
-Another bonus is when you do need to drive, everything is easy to get to from the LGD – from Downtown to Uptown, Westbank to Metairie.
+Luckily, almost everything you will need is a walk or bike ride away so you can park your car and hit the streets.
+Another bonus is when you need to drive, everything is easy to get to from the LGD – from Downtown to Uptown, Westbank to Metairie.

 The convenience factor is real, y’all.

-Residents will tell you the Lower Garden District is a very close-knit and passionate neighborhood, where people know and look out for one another.
-They are very active and vocal about their desire to preserve and improve their beloved community.
+Residents will tell you the Lower Garden District is a very close-knit and passionate neighborhood where people know and look out for one another.
+They are active and vocal about their desire to preserve and improve their beloved community.

 Have a dog?
-Go on over to Coliseum Square Park; it’s a perfect place for both you and Fido to make new friends.
+Go to Coliseum Square Park; it’s a perfect place for you and Fido to make new friends.
 Take a moment to admire the gorgeous fountain in the park as well!